Tlanimas5/clipboard-health/README.md

 - Follow the steps to add the repository
 - Create a Java project in Eclipse
 - Right click on Project - Team - Share
-- Select repo from dropdown list provided
+- Pull from Repository
+- Verify Maven dependencies are available
+- Navigate to src/test/java
-- Refresh Project
+- Open testCases
+- Right Click and  getProductAboutDetails.java as Java application
+- View Console for Results